manodeep/Corrfunc/README.md

 Pairwise is written/maintained by Manodeep Sinha.
 Please contact the [author](mailto:manodeep@gmail.com) in case of any issues.

-#Citing
+# Citing

-If you use the code, please cite using the Zenodo DOI
+If you use the code, please cite using the Zenodo DOI.

 # LICENSE